 The reason I became an actor is to make epic films and make films that trigger some feeling or emotion in you.
 An offer to make something that could possibly do that and achieve those goals, and be that big was a no-brainer.

-apart from the fact that it’s more modernized?
+How different is this movie from the original Poseidon Adventure apart from the fact that its more modernized?

 Its hard for me to say, because when theres a remake I dont like there to be a pre-conceived notion of whats there, or how Im supposed to be.
 I know the ending is different and the characters dont quite match up.
 I dont even know if there was one of Emmy or me in the original.
 Theres no priest in this one.
 It follows the shell of the original, but how it plays out is very, very different.